ryanhowdy/fcms/ReadMe.txt

 II.
-Upgrading from 1.8.1 to 1.8.2
+Upgrading from 1.8.2 to 1.9
 --------------------------------

-  1. Replace the following files on your web host.
+  ** DO NOT DELETE THE FOLLOWING FILE **

-    admin/upgrade.php
+    inc/config_inc.php

-    activate.php
+  ** DO NOT TOUCH ANY FILES IN THE FOLLOWING DIRECTORIES **
-    addressbook.php
+    gallery/avatar/
-    home.php
+    gallery/photos/
-    recipes.php
+    gallery/upimages/

-    register.php
+  1. It is recommended that you backup your entire site, including your MySQL database before upgrading.

-    install.php
+  2. Upload the entire contents of FCMS_1.9.zip to your web host (Overwriting any previous files).

-  2. Run the upgrade.php script.
+  3. Login as the administrator and visit the upgrade section and run the upgrade script.

-  3. Delete the install.php file from your web host.
+  4. Delete the install.php file from your web host (if it still exists).